t-ivanov/BigDataReading/README.md

 the flexibility claims by discussing the porting of several programming frameworks onto YARN viz.
 Dryad, Giraph, Hoya, Hadoop MapReduce, REEF, Spark, Storm, Tez.

 ## <a name='processing-systems'> Processing Systems

+* [Spark: cluster computing with working sets] (http://static.usenix.org/legacy/events/hotcloud10/tech/full_papers/Zaharia.pdf)

+MapReduce and its variants have been highly successful in implementing large-scale data-intensive applications on commodity clusters.
+However, most of these systems are built around an acyclic data flow model that is not suitable for other popular applications.
+This paper focuses on one such class of applications: those that reuse a working set of data across multiple parallel operations.
+This includes many iterative machine learning algorithms, as well as interactive data analysis tools.
+We propose a new framework called Spark that supports these applications while retaining the scalability and fault tolerance of MapReduce.
+To achieve these goals, Spark introduces an abstraction called resilient distributed datasets (RDDs).
+An RDD is a read-only collection of objects partitioned across a set of machines that can be rebuilt if a partition is lost.
+Spark can outperform Hadoop by 10x in iterative machine learning jobs, and can be used to interactively query a 39 GB dataset with sub-second response time.

+* [Resilient distributed datasets: A fault-tolerant abstraction for in-memory cluster computing] (https://www.usenix.org/system/files/conference/nsdi12/nsdi12-final138.pdf)

+We present Resilient Distributed Datasets (RDDs), a distributed memory abstraction that lets programmers perform in-memory computations on large clusters in a fault-tolerant manner.
+RDDs are motivated by two types of applications that current computing frameworks handle inefficiently: iterative algorithms and interactive data mining tools.
+In both cases, keeping data in memory can improve performance by an order of magnitude.
+To achieve fault tolerance efficiently, RDDs provide a restricted form of shared memory, based on coarse-grained transformations rather than fine-grained updates to shared state.
+However, we show that RDDs are expressive enough to capture a wide class of computations, including recent specialized programming models for iterative jobs, such as Pregel, and new applications that these models do not capture.
+We have implemented RDDs in a system called Spark, which we evaluate through a variety of user applications and benchmarks.

+* [(PhD Thesis Zaharia) An Architecture for Fast and General Data Processing on Large Clusters] (http://www.eecs.berkeley.edu/Pubs/TechRpts/2014/EECS-2014-12.pdf)

 ## <a name='hadoop-ecosys'> Hadoop Ecosystem